Naom-Roads/pokedex-app/README.md

 # Welcome to the Pokedex

-Displays list of Pokemon with the following:
+Displays list of Pokemon with a Modal that will have the following:

 1. Name
 2. Description
 3. Type
 4. Height
+5. Image

 Notes: